-In some circumstances it would be quite reasonable for a Chief Executive Officer (or delegate) to only be prepared to grant a qualified permission i.e. subject to certain conditions being met.
+In some circumstances it would be reasonable for a Chief Executive Officer (or delegate) to only grant a qualified permission, i.e. subject to certain conditions being met.

-Permission may also be withdrawn at any time and it would be reasonable to withdraw permission where a material change to the circumstances has occurred such that permission is no longer appropriate or where a condition of an existing permission had been breached.
+Permission may be withdrawn at any time and it would be reasonable to withdraw permission where a material change to the circumstances has occurred such that permission is no longer appropriate or where a condition of an existing permission had been breached.

-A Chief Executive Officer (or delegate) should also bear in mind that where an employee lodges a grievance appeal against a decision to refuse permission, or to attach conditions to permission, it may become necessary to demonstrate that the decision was based on a fair, consistent and unbiased assessment of matters that were relevant to the particular circumstances.
+A Chief Executive Officer (or delegate) should bear in mind that where an employee lodges a grievance appeal against a decision to refuse or withdraw permission, or to attach conditions to the permission, it may be necessary to demonstrate that the decision was based on a fair, consistent and unbiased assessment of matters that were relevant to the particular circumstances.